sutrolabs/census-docs/destinations/constant-contact.md

 | --------------: | :------------: | --------------- | ------------- |
 | Contact | ✅ | Email | Update or Create |

 **Note**: when syncing contacts from Census, **List Ids** is a required field.
-This needs to be an array of strings, each of which is the ID (not name) of a contact list in Constant Contact.
+This needs to be an array of strings, each of which is the ID (not name) of an *existing* contact list in Constant Contact.

 [Contact us](mailto:support@getcensus.com) if you want Census to support more Constant Contact objects and/or behaviors.